paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-037-youth-conservation-corps-and-public-lands-corps.md

 (1) grant to a member of the Public Lands Corps credit for time served with the Public Lands Corps, which may be used toward future Federal hiring; and

-(2) provide to a former member of the Public Lands Corps noncompetitive hiring status for a period of not more than 120 days after the date on which the member’s service with the Public Lands Corps is complete.
+(2) provide to a former member of the Public Lands Corps noncompetitive hiring status for a period of not more than 2 years after the date on which the member’s service with the Public Lands Corps is complete.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (c)(2).
+Pub.
+L. 114–289 substituted “2 years” for “120 days”.

 2005—Subsec. (a).
 Pub.
 L. 109–154, § 2(e)(1), added subsec. (a) and struck out heading and text of former subsec. (a).
 Text read as follows: “The Secretary of the Interior and the Secretary of Agriculture shall provide each participant in the Public Lands Corps and each resource assistant with a living allowance in an amount not to exceed the maximum living allowance authorized by section 140(a)(3) of the National and Community Service Act of 1990 for participants in a national service program assisted under subtitle C of title I of such Act.”

 Subsec. (c).
 Pub.
 L. 109–154, § 2(e)(2), added subsec. (c).